rockman007372/Obsidian-Vault/CS2106 Lecture 2 - Process Abstraction.md

 > - <= 1 process in running state
 > - conceptually 1 transition at a time

->[!checkpoint]
-> When a program is under execution, there are information to keep track:
+When a program is under execution, there are information to keep track:
-> - Memory context: text, data, stack, heap
+- **Memory** context: text, data, stack, heap
-> - Hardware context: GPR, PC, SP, FP...
+- **Hardware** context: GPR, PC, SP, FP...
-> - OS context: process ID, process state...
+- **OS** context: process ID, process state...
 #### Process Control Block and Process Table

 - Process Control Block: stores the entire execution context of a process